btrettel/flt/to-do.md

         - procedure(s) to pick CFL number and/or time-step?
     - Richardson extrapolation procedure?
     - Check for ideas: marshall_scientific_2011
+    - Have ability to produce convergence rate plot like smitherman_calculation_2007 fig. 8.
+This could be useful to help pinpoint what is wrong when debugging.
 - Because `make depends` requires some genunits output to be generated, it's not possible to start `make depends` from nothing.
 Have option to start `make depends` from nothing.
 - genunits
     - Add `**` operator for `unitless` as that stays `unitless`.